masoneike/OrangeStormGiga-CoPrint/README.md

 - 1 motor mount bar
 - 1 Chromahead adapter plate

-I used 2 zip ties to strap this assembly to the top rear crossbar of the Giga.
+I used screws from the coprint kit to mount the brackets to the motor mount.
+Then I used 2 zip ties to secure this assembly to the top rear crossbar of the Giga.

 1. Power off the Giga.
 2. Remove the old Orange extruder and set it aside for later use.